Diffusion Beats Autoregressive in Data-Constrained Settings: Acknowledgement

 \section{Acknowledgement}

 We thank Alexander Li for his valuable insights and detailed feedback on the manuscript.
 We are also grateful to Zheyang Qin for his help in improving the figures.
 Finally, we thank Niklas Muennighoff, Simo Ryu and Colin Raffel for their helpful comments on the final draft of the paper.
 We thank Stella Biderman for pointing out the inconsistent unit used in the Critical Compute equation.
+We thank Lucas Beyer and You Jiacheng, in suggesting the experiments in Section \ref{sec:why}, that helped us explain why diffusion models would be more sample-efficient.
 This work was supported in part by ONR MURI N00014-22-1-2773, ONR N00014-22-1-2096, and AFOSR FA9550-23-1-0747.
+The results and models presented in this work also used compute resources from the National AI Research Resource Pilot, with support from NVIDIA, including NVIDIA's DGX Cloud product and the NVIDIA AI Enterprise Software Platform.